2 Weeks In French Polynesia

 Where to Stay in Tahiti?

 For a pension stay, the best in Papeete is by far Fare Suisse.
-They offer free transfers to/from the airport or ferry terminal, the breakfast is amazing, and the rooms are very well-furnished.
-Slightly out of town, along the west coast, Pension de la Plage and Relais Fenua are recommended options.
+They offer free transfers to/from the airport or ferry terminal, the breakfast is amazing, the rooms are clean, and they even have a car to rent.
+Slightly out of town, along the West Coast, Pension de la Plage and Relais Fenua are recommended options.

-3 Days in Tahiti
+Spending 3 Days in Tahiti

 You have a few options on the third and last day in Tahiti.
 Hikers can attempt the challenging hike to Mount Aorai or the easy waterfall hike in the Fatahua Valley.
 Another recommended option is joining a guided 4X4 tour and crossing the island through its uninhabited center via the lush Papenoo Valley and magical Lake Vaihiria.
 If you like sailing, join the full-day excursion to Tetiaroa (Marlon Brando’s island) and experience the pristine beauty of this coral atoll.